Ancient commons with Bitcoin as the sun

 Top 5 Most Asked Questions

-Bitcoin Commons is a project that solves Bitcoin's governance asymmetry through two complementary innovations: BLLVM (the technical stack providing mathematical rigor) and Bitcoin Commons (the governance framework providing coordination without civil war).
+Bitcoin Commons is a project that solves Bitcoin's governance asymmetry through two complementary innovations: BLVM (the technical stack providing mathematical rigor) and Bitcoin Commons (the governance framework providing coordination without civil war).
 Together, they enable safe alternative Bitcoin implementations with forkable governance.

 Bitcoin Core is a single implementation with informal governance.
-Bitcoin Commons provides: (1) BLLVM - Mathematical rigor enabling safe alternatives, (2) Commons - Forkable governance enabling coordination.
+Bitcoin Commons provides: (1) BLVM - Mathematical rigor enabling safe alternatives, (2) Commons - Forkable governance enabling coordination.
 Bitcoin Core has excellent consensus security; Bitcoin Commons adds governance security and implementation diversity.

 Overview: Two Innovations